nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `delete-session INDEX `

-* Deletes the session existing at the index specified.
 * Sessions that do not exist cannot be deleted.

 Examples:
-* `delete-session 3` deletes the 3rd session in the session list.
+`delete-session 3` <br> Deletes the 3rd session in the session list.

 ### Edit an existing session : `session-edit`